kylechui/obelisk/UCLA/CS M151B/Datapath.md

 - A signal `ALUSrc` is created depending on whether the input is a register or immediate-type instruction, and that is used to multiplex the input of the [[Arithmetic Logic Unit|ALU]]

-## Control Signals

-- `RegWrite`: Are we writing to register file?
-- `ALUSrc`: Are we using `rs2` or an immediate?
-- `ALUOp`: Which ALU operation are we doing?
-- `MemRead, MemWrite`: Are we performing a load/store?
-- `MemtoReg`: Is the value that's going to be written to the register file coming from memory or the ALU?
-- `PCSrc`: Did we branch?